hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

   - SIEM
 ---

-The requirement was to create a tool that can stream captured packets to a remote machine.
-There are many tools that monitor traffic and send aggregated logs, however the goal is the packet payload inclusion.
-Generally, network forensics requires looking into payload network streams for deep analysis or file extraction.
-In addition, there are troubleshooting situations where full packet capture is needed.
-Wireshark will not be a solution to capture on teh remote server and manually transfer the file.
+Tool such as TCPDump captures full packet data and store to desk, it doesn't provide a way to capture and stream the packets to a remote destination.
+I have been in situation where I needed a quick way to capture and send traffic at the same time.
+There are ways to configure full packet capture nodes to capture and send the traffic to a master collector, however the goal is a host based collection for cloud servers or temporary capture for incident response or network troubleshooting.

 <!-- more -->

+Most of the existing methods approach the problem from an engineering prospective for reliable and permanent full packet capture solution.
+However, when it comes to a quick way to get PCAP from a remote host, it becomes a tedious task with many manual configuration to be set before receiving the first packet.

-The tool is intended be to used mainly for capturing traffic from compromised machines or for troubleshooting remote servers.
-There might be ways to configure Wireshark to send traffic to a remote destination, but not scalable if multiple machines needed to send the traffic at the same time.
+Tools that monitor traffic and send aggregated logs are not useful in cases where full packet data is required for deep analysis or file extraction.
+The tool is intended be to used mainly for capturing traffic from compromised machines or for troubleshooting remote servers as soon as the agent is executed.

 ### Design

-- Agent to send logs
+- Agent to send captured packets
 - Collector server to receive the packets from the agent
 - BPF support
 - Capture stops by condition based on number of packet or size.
 - Multiple machine capture support
-- Arkime full packet capture platform support at collector server
+- Arkime full packet capture platform support at the collector server

-Golang programming language was selected for writing the agent and collector server, because it's a compiled language and has a robust packet processing libraries.
-Python has also strong packet processing packages, but will be a challenge to run a python script on a remote machine.
+The tools idea is simple, any library that provide full packet capture feature can be used to stream the packets after performing some sort of serialization.
+Golang programming language has a robust packet processing libraries called GoPacket, in addition it's a compiled language and that makes it perfect as a start.
+Python has also strong packet processing packages, but will be a challenge to run a python script on a remote machine with out going through compiling python script into exe file.

-Two main libraries used to achieve the goal are **GoPacket** as a packet processing library and **gRPC** for sending the serialized packets to a remote destination.
+Two main libraries are used to achieve the goal, **GoPacket** as a packet processing library and **gRPC** for sending the serialized packets to a remote destination.

 ## Implementation

-gRPC uses [Proto3 (Protocol Buffers)](https://developers.google.com/protocol-buffers/docs/proto3) language to describe the services that will be implemented server and client sides.
-Writing Proto3 services file will enable developers to auto-generate clients for any language supported by gRPC without writing the code.
+gRPC uses [Proto3 (Protocol Buffers)](https://developers.google.com/protocol-buffers/docs/proto3) language to describe the services that will be implemented in the server and client.
+Writing Proto3 services file will enable developers to auto-generate clients for any language supported by gRPC without writing the actual code.

 ![gRPC](/imgs/grpc-proto_concept.png)
 [img source](https://developer.token.io/tailrd_rest_api_doc/content/0-token_fundamentals/proto_buffers.htm)

-The tool is fairly simple, it has only 3 messages and on one services consisting of two functions.
-Details of how to write proto3 can be found in the [language guide](https://developers.google.com/protocol-buffers/docs/proto3).
+The tool is fairly small, it has only 3 messages and one service consisting of two functions.
+Details of how to write proto3 can be found in the [Proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3).

 ```
 syntax = "proto3";